D-Bits/COVID-19-Tracker/README.md

 ## Project Goal

-Build a web client to analyze and store global data for the SARS2-CoV-2 (COVID-19) pandemic, using [Postman's APIs](https://documenter.getpostman.com/view/10808728/SzS8rjbc?version=latest).
+Build a web client to analyze and store global data for the SARS2-CoV-2 (COVID-19) pandemic, using various REST APIs.
 This started out as a simple console program to obtain, and analyze data.
 It has since evolved into a Flask application.

 ## Core Tools